MaklakovSB/AvaloniaMvvmDesktopViewsFactory/README.md

    dotnet add package AvaloniaMvvmDesktopViewsFactory
    ```

-3. Modify the Program class as follows:
+3. If you are using the NuGet package Avaloniya.ReactiveUI, then change the Program class as follows:
     ```csharp
     internal sealed class Program
     {